 Allen County Commissioners gave final approval Friday to lending a helping hand to 14 area township fire departments.

-The county will pay half of a $15,640 tab for new software that will allow county firefighters – many of them volunteers – to get to the scene of a fire quicker, easier and more efficiently.
+The county will pay half of a $15,640 tab for new software that will allow county firefighters – many of them volunteers – to get to the scene of a fire more quickly, easily and efficiently.

-The service will enable the 14 participating departments to tap into a software module the county and Fort Wayne already has from Spillman Technologies Inc.
+The service will enable the 14 departments that are participating to tap into a software module the county and Fort Wayne already has from Spillman Technologies Inc.

 Spillman supplies public safety software for police departments, sheriff’s offices, communications centers, fire departments and correctional facilities nationwide.

-Firefighters can go directly to the fire site – a map and directions also show up on the screen – and the trucks will already be there, loaded with the gear they need, he said.
+He said firefighters can go directly to the fire site – a map and directions also show up on the screen – and the trucks will already be there, loaded with the gear they need.

 The system is already in place among the departments on a trial basis, so there will be no lapse in service, Ringer said.